How to catch up on retirement savings at every age

 Save what you can

-Even small contributions made during your 20s can have a sizable impact over time.
-For example, if you were to invest just $60 per month in a qualified retirement plan such as an employer-sponsored 401(k) plan starting at age 25 and earn a 7% average annual rate of return—which is the historical average for long-term investments in the stock market after adjusting for inflation—you'd have roughly $144,000 at age 65.
+Thanks to the power of compound interest, even small contributions made during your 20s can have a sizable impact over time.
+For example, if you were to invest just $60 per month in an employer-sponsored 401(k) plan starting at age 25 and earn a 7% average annual rate of return—which is the historical average for long-term investments in the stock market after adjusting for inflation—you'd have roughly $144,000 at age 65.
 If your employer were to match 50% of your retirement contributions to the 401(k) for the duration of this period, your savings could grow to $215,621.

 Focus on growth-oriented investments

-In your 20s, you have a longer time to ride out market fluctuations.
-As a result, it might make sense to be more aggressive with your investment strategy.
-Depending on your risk tolerance, you may consider allocating a larger share of your investments to assets like stocks.
+In your 20s, you have a longer time to ride out market fluctuations—so it might make sense to be more aggressive with your investment strategy.
+Depending on your risk tolerance, you might consider allocating a larger share of your investments to assets like stocks.
 While they tend to fluctuate more, they often outperform other asset classes over the long term.

 In your 30s

-While this can make it tricky to prioritize saving for the future, it's important to contribute what you can.
-The good news is you still have time to reap the benefits of compounded earnings and long-term appreciation.
+While this can make it harder to prioritize saving for the future, it's still important to contribute what you can.
+The good news is you still have time on your side, and consistent saving can help you benefit from compounding and long-term growth.

-Here are some tactics to help you catch up on retirement savings in your 30s.
+These tactics can help you catch up on retirement savings in your 30s.

 Set a retirement savings goal

-While retirement may still seem far off, setting a target now is essential.
-Not only will it help you make informed decisions about your finances, but it may also keep you motivated and on track during the years to come—especially if you're overwhelmed by debt.
-A retirement savings calculator can help you determine how much you'll need to save based on your expected retirement age and future income needs.
+While retirement may still seem far off, setting a target now can help guide your financial decisions and keep you motivated—especially if you're managing debt.
+A retirement savings calculator can help you estimate how much you'll need based on your expected retirement age and future income needs.

 Create a simple retirement savings plan